phillbaker/react-native-pinch/README.md

 Before you can make requests using SSL pinning, you first need to add your `.cer` files to your project's assets.

+`.cer` files are sometimes encoded in DER format and may be labeled as such.
+(The other common file type/format is a plain-text encoded file, usually with a `.pem` extension.)

 ### Android

  - Place your `.cer` files under `src/main/assets/`.